 The court may, of its own motion or following the request of a litigant party, order the examination of a witness before the court or before the Judge-Rapporteur, even if the witness has already testified via an affidavit.
 The request of a party for such an examination must be either included in the appeal or in a special application submitted to the court five days prior to the hearing date.
 This option, however, is not usually followed in practice.

-It is often the case that witness testimonies are not equally taken into account by the court with the rest of the supporting documentation (eg, agreements, invoices, extracts from the accounting books).
+It is often the case that witness testimonies are not taken into account equally by the court with the rest of the supporting documentation (eg, agreements, invoices, extracts from the accounting books).

 In the tax litigation proceedings before the administrative courts, each party has the burden to prove any facts it has invoked and support the argumentation it has raised, unless otherwise provided by law.
 The other party shall have the right to submit evidence in rebuttal.

-The procedure before the court is standard: all legal arguments should be included in the judicial appeal at the time of its filing with the court, or with an additional document that can be filed up to fifteen days prior to the hearing.
+The procedure before the court is standard: all legal arguments should be included in the judicial appeal at the time of its filing with the court, or with an additional document that can be filed up to 15 days prior to the hearing.
 Therefore, the Greek State will have the time and opportunity to review these arguments and rebut them with its own memoranda.
-Thus, there is no room for a strategy to be planned as regards the timing of the raising of arguments.
+Thus, there is no room for a strategy as regards the timing of the raising of arguments.
 The same applies for supporting documentation and evidence.
-They should be submitted to the court up to the one day before the hearing date.
+They should be submitted to the court up to one day before the hearing date.
 Usually, the tax authorities do not comment on the documentation and evidence submitted, but they focus on rebutting the legal argumentation raised by the taxpayer.

 In principle, and with certain limited exceptions, Greek law does not provide for a settlement procedure during the judicial phase, which, if entered into by the taxpayer, could result in the reduction of the payable amounts.

 The payment of the amounts assessed is not considered as acceptance of the assessment by the courts.
 As mentioned above, in 1.5 Additional Tax Assessments, upon filing of the administrative appeal and payment of 50% of the assessed amount, payment of the remaining 50% is suspended.
 The suspension continues even if the administrative appeal is rejected and a judicial appeal is filed.
-If the court issues a negative decision for the taxpayer, the taxpayer needs to pay the remaining 50%, however this will be burdened with interest of 8.76% annually (from the date this amount had originally become due).
+If the court issues a negative decision for the taxpayer, the taxpayer needs to pay the remaining 50%; however, this will be burdened with interest of 8.76% annually (from the date this amount had originally become due).
 Therefore, when it is ambiguous whether the case will be won at court, taxpayers opt to pay the total amount assessed at the beginning, in order to avoid paying interest if they lose.

 Expert reports can be submitted as additional evidence.
-This could be opportune, especially as regards issues that present a certain degree of complexity for judges, eg, transfer-pricing issues or issues requiring clarification on the accounting treatment of transactions.
+This could be opportune, especially as regards issues that present a certain degree of complexity for judges; eg, transfer pricing issues or issues requiring clarification on the accounting treatment of transactions.